HamzahJavaid/Personal-Website/content/post/post0/index.md

 ---

-I use this post series to summarize my readings in the past weeks.
-I collect both news articles on present events and older articles I discovered during the past weeks.
-I try to give preference to sources without paywalls.
+I use this post series to summarize my readings in the last week.
+I collect both news articles on present events and older articles I discovered during the last seven days.

 ## Old